 A majority of Australians believe elected politicians have low and declining ethical standards of honesty and integrity.
-Museum of Australian Democracy and Institute for Governance and Policy Analysis surveys found those who identified with the political right-wing, the politically engaged and those who spoke a language other than English were substantially more likely to assess elected politicians' ethical standards as high (Evans, Halupka & Stoker, 2017).
-However, older Australians and those on a low income were more likely to rate their standards as low.
-Younger people, those aligned with the political left, Indigenous people and those who speak a language other than English were also significantly more likely to say these standards are improving (Evans, Halupka & Stoker, 2017).
+Museum of Australian Democracy and Institute for Governance and Policy Analysis surveys found those who identified with the political right-wing, the politically engaged and those who spoke a language other than English were substantially more likely to assess elected politicians' ethical standards as high.
+Older Australians and those on a low income were more likely to rate their standards as low.
+Younger people, those aligned with the political left, Indigenous people and those who speak a language other than English were also significantly more likely to say these standards are improving.11

 A lack of parliamentary representation from traditionally under-represented groups continues to contribute to an erosion of trust in politicians.
-The fact that women, young people and people from diverse cultures are not well represented in parliament has been another top reason cited by Australians for the steady decline in citizen trust in governments since 2007 (Evans, Halupka & Stoker, 2017).
+The fact that women, young people and people from diverse cultures are not well represented in parliaments has been another top reason cited by Australians for the steady decline in citizen trust in governments since 2007.12

 In a modern democracy, citizens play an important role in scrutinising the actors and mechanisms of government.
 Political awareness, healthy scepticism and sensible critique of decisions are all traits that strengthen representative democracy.
-However a more dangerous cynical malaise of disengagement and active hostility towards politicians and the political system increasingly characterises the public arena.
+However, a more dangerous cynical malaise of disengagement and active hostility towards politicians and the political system increasingly characterises the public arena.